jdevries3133/kate_website/README.md

 ## Authoring Content

 For authoring posts, look in the `/app/mdx` folder. `firstPost.mdx` is a primer on how to create posts.

 You will also need to slightly update `/app/mdx/index.ts` to publish or unpublish posts.
-I can help you this, I think it'll be easy once you get the hang of it.
-You should start by directly editing `firstPost.mdx` (just don't change the file name yet!).
+I can help you with this later.
+For now, `firstPost` is already published, so start editing it!
+Just **don't change the file name!**

 Whenever you make a change to a file, changes should appear immediately on the local website.
 If it doesn't, try running `make logs` to see the server's